Newsome Therapeutic Practice, PLLC

 Do you take insurance?

-Many clients ask about using health insurance for therapy and wonder why NTP does not accept insurance.
+Many clients ask about using health insurance for therapy and wonder why The Woodland Group does not accept insurance.
 We have chosen to provide clients with a sliding scale rate instead of taking insurance for many reasons.
-Our primary concern is the client’s confidentiality which erodes when one uses their insurance for therapy care.
-We have provided a detailed list of factors that may be used to decide whether to use your insurance for therapy HERE.
+Our primary concern is the client’s confidentiality, which erodes when one uses their insurance for therapy care.

 If you are still interested in using your health insurance, many plans (usually PPO) have out-of-network benefits, and we will gladly give you the form to submit for reimbursement.
 Remember that we must still provide you with a mental disorder diagnosis, which will remain part of your permanent health record.